A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 - Created a cost-benefit analysis model to analyze the feasibility of building airport lounges.

-Below is an example of how someone with strong volunteer experience lists it on their resume for grad school:
+Here’s an example of how to list volunteer experience on your resume for grad school:

 Volunteer Work on a Grad School Resume